migalabs/eth-pokhar/README.md

 - `f_validator_pubkey`: The public key of the validator.
 - `f_pool_name`: The name of the pool in which the validators are participating.

+### `t_withdrawal_address_insert`

+This table stores the withdrawal addresses that are used to identify the pool in which the validators are participating.
+See [Utilizing custom off-chain data](#utilizing-custom-off-chain-data) for more information.
+It has the following columns:

+- `f_withdrawal_address`: The address of the withdrawal address.
+- `f_pool_name`: The name of the pool in which the validators are participating.

 ### `t_lido`

 This table stores the validators that are participating in the Lido pool.
 See [Lido operators](https://operatorportal.lido.fi/) for more information.
 It has the following columns: